 Melasma is a pigmentation disorder characterized by brown or gray-brown patches on the skin.
 You can develop melasma anywhere.
-However, it most commonly appears on the forehead, around the mouth (especially on the upper lip), and along the outer perimeters of the face.
+However, it most commonly appears in sun-exposed regions, like on the forehead, around the mouth (especially on the upper lip), and along the outer perimeters of the face.

-No one is quite sure of what causes melasma, but there are a few well-known triggers.
-Hormones are the most common trigger, which is why it’s often associated with pregnancy, but other possibilities include UV exposure and skin irritation.
+No one is quite sure of what causes melasma, but there are a few well-known triggers and it’s usually a combination of them.
+Genetics and hormones are the most common, which is why it’s often associated with pregnancy, but other possibilities include UV exposure and skin irritation.
 While it poses no medical risk, it is bothersome to some people who have it—especially because it can be so stubborn to manage.
 Once the melanin factory turns on, it can be hard to calm fussy pigment cells back down.

 Who Can Get Melasma?

 While technically anyone can get melasma, some of us are more prone to it than others.

 - Women: Women’s hormones stay quite active throughout adulthood, whereas men’s hormones tend to calm down after adolescence.
 Since hormonal fluctuations are a common trigger for melasma, women are far more prone to it than men.
 In fact, a whopping 90 percent of melasma cases occur in women!